CS-PCC/CS8_Assignments/assignments/99_00_sql/99_03_parser/README.md

 ---

-The SQL commands are store in the `string` type variable. `Parser` class can save each token in a `Map` object.
+The SQL commands are store in the `string` type variable. `Parser` class can save each token into a `MultiMap` object.

 For example: